frconor-ebook/meditations/_posts/2025-02-27-the-washing-of-the-feet.md

 ---
 layout: homily
-title: "The Washing of the Fee"
+title: "The Washing of the Feet"
 ---

 By Fr.
 Conor Donnelly